whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VST
+#### Audio-Pro Audio-VST

 ![](https://static.kvraudio.com/i/b/kvraudio-300x300-grey-eeeeee.png)

 [Neutrino by iZotope](https://www.kvraudio.com/product/neutrino-by-izotope-inc) - Neutrino is a free spectral shaping plug-in for Mac OS X and Windows.
-Neutrino can be used to to reveal subtle amounts of detail that can el...
+Neutrino can be used to to reveal subtle amounts of detail that can el…

 2022-10-28T19:37:58.000Z